imdone/webhook-trello/README.md

 Then copy the base url of your glitch app. (e.g. https://imdone-webhook-trello.glitch.me/)

-Then create a webhook on [imdone.io](https://imdone.io) and paste it in.
+Create a webhook on [imdone.io](https://imdone.io) and paste it in.